Alexander Hicks (sociologist)

+Alexander M. Hicks (born 1946) is an American sociologist who principally studies the causes and consequences of social democracy, corporatism, the welfare state and the sociology of culture, literature and film.

 Education

-Hicks attended public, parochial, and private primary and secondary schools in Weehawken, NJ, Rye, NY, Santiago, Chile, Manhattan, and Arlington, VA.
-He graduated from McGill University with honors in Sociology in 1969.
-He received a PhD in Sociology from the University of Wisconsin-Madison, where he studied on fellowships from the National Science Foundation, the Ford Foundations and the NIMH, in 1979.
+Hicks was born in Jersey City, New Jersey in 1946 and attended public, parochial, and private primary and secondary schools in Weehawken, New Jersey, Rye, New York, Santiago, Chile, Manhattan, and Arlington County, Virginia.
+He graduated from McGill University with honors in sociology in 1969.
+He received a PhD in sociology from the University of Wisconsin-Madison, where he studied on fellowships from the National Science Foundation, the Ford Foundations and the National Institute of Mental Health, in 1979.